MCamp859/hello-world/quantization-aware-training-and-inference.md

 ## Step 3: Evaluate Use Case Output

-### Inference Output

-1. Output of the inference will be xxxx

-2. Verify files are generated xxx

-3. Log file is generated xxx

-View the pods that are deployed during inference with the command:
+View the pods that are deployed through Helm Chart with the command below:

 ```bash
 kubectl get pods